The ultimate guide to growing roses at home

 - Find a bed in an open, sunny position, which allows you to space your roses far enough apart to ensure good airflow.
 This will help to guard against fungal diseases like black spot, mildew and rust.

 - Before planting your new roses, place them in their bags in the desired position.
 This will give you the chance to see how the colour combinations work and whether they are receiving enough space and light.

-- Add one bucket pine-bark chips and one bucket compost to every bucket garden soil taken from the hole.
-Place superphosphates or bone meal at the bottom of each hole.
+- Add one bucket of pine-bark chips and one bucket of compost to every bucket of garden soil taken from the hole.
+Place superphosphates or bonemeal at the bottom of each hole.

 - Line the sides of the holes with cardboard from old wine boxes when planting roses near shrubs or trees with invasive roots to keep out the roots and hold the moisture in the soil.

-Roses prefer a fairly heavy soil with a slightly acidic pH of 5,5–6,5 and good drainage.
-If your garden soil isn’t optimal, try these correcting chips:
+Roses prefer a fairly heavy soil with a slightly acidic pH of 5.5–6.5 and good drainage.
+If your garden soil isn’t optimal, try these correcting tips: